LeafSnap and Simple Keyboard Took removed from Google Playstore

 Does it mistake Google?

-When stopped the app, it had already been available on the Play Store for eight years, making it one of the most popular developers on the Google Play Store with over 1.2 million installs and 104,000 daily active users.
-Fortunately, an open-source app released on F-Droid, but its reach is much smaller than the Google Play stores.
+When the app was launched, it had already been available on the Play Store for eight years, making it one of the most popular developers on the Google Play Store, with over 1.2 million installs and 104,000 daily active users.
+Fortunately, it is an open-source app released on F-Droid, but its reach is much smaller than the Google Play stores.

 Both Apps Banned From Play Store

-LeafSnap, a plant identification and watering schedule app, remove from the LeafSnap Play Store and the App Store on September 3, 2021.
+LeafSnap, a plant identification and watering schedule app, was removed from the LeafSnap Play Store and the App Store on September 3, 2021.
 Another party falsely claimed LeafSnap infringed their copyright through a DMCA takedown notice, but it soon became public domain.
-He directed the other side at a faulty program with apparent confusion.
+He directed the other side at a faulty app with apparent confusion.
 He worked with LeafSnap to create and fix the bug.

 AdMob account